camunda/camunda-docs/versioned_docs/version-8.4/apis-tools/administration-api/tutorial.md

 ## Prerequisites

 - If you haven't done so already, [create a cluster](/guides/assets/react-components/create-cluster.md).
-- Upon cluster creation, create your first client by navigating to **Console > Organization > Console API > Create new credentials**.
+- Upon cluster creation, create your first client by navigating to **Console > Organization > Administration API > Create new credentials**.
 Ensure you determine the scoped access for client credentials.
 For example, in this tutorial we will get, create, and delete a client.
 Ensure you check all the boxes for Zeebe client scopes.

 :::note
 Make sure you keep the generated client credentials in a safe place.
 The **Client secret** will not be shown again.
 For your convenience, you can also download the client information to your computer.